raspberrypi/libcamera/Documentation/sensor_driver_requirements.rst

 ==========================

-libcamera handles imaging devices in the CameraSensor class and defines through its API a consistent interface towards other library components.
+libcamera handles imaging devices in the CameraSensor class and defines a consistent interface through its API towards other library components.

 The CameraSensor class uses the V4L2 subdev kernel API to interface with the camera sensor through one or multiple sub-devices exposed in userspace by the sensor driver.

-In order for libcamera to be fully operational and provide to applications and pipeline handlers all the required information to interface with the camera sensor, a set of mandatory and optional features the driver has to support has been defined.
+In order for libcamera to be fully operational and provide all the required information to interface with the camera sensor to applications and pipeline handlers, a set of mandatory and optional features the driver has to support has been defined.

 Mandatory Requirements